Zurück zum Blog

 Real-time updating: updates data within milliseconds instead of working with HTTP requests.
 Projects can be done faster and more efficiently without worrying about networking code.

 Offline availability: the Firebase Realtime Database SDK (Software Development Kit) persists your data to disk.
 This allows all of your Firebase applications to remain responsive offline.
-Whenever connection is reestablished, the client device syncs with the current server state and updates all changes on the spot.
+Whenever the connection is reestablished, the client device syncs with the current server state and updates all changes on the spot.

 Scalability: your application data can be supported at scale.
 Meaning, you can split your data across multiple Firebase Realtime Database instances to get the most out of your paid plan.
 Currently, the free plan doesn’t support database operations at scale.